UseTheHill/code_refactor/README.md

 # code_refractor
-This project is to edit existing code to make it more accessible.
+---
+This website is created to offer marketing strategies.
+The site is accessible and all of the links work to guide the user to the specified sections.

+---

 ---
 ## Deployed Page